Before you begin

-I accepted a location request from someone, why can't I see their location?
+If you accepted a location request from someone but can't see their location

 If you accept someone's request to follow your location, that person can then see your location.
 If you want to see that person's location, you must invite them, and they must accept your invitation.

 If you accept a request from a friend that you’re not following, a follow request is sent to your friend automatically.